worldbank/GOST_PublicGoods/Implementations/FY20/DEV_Bamako - Building Footprint Machine Learning/README.md

 # Building Footprint Machine Learning

-CREDITS: First scripts elaborated by Charles Fox and Sarah Antos for Bamako and then modified by Alex Chunet for easy and improved replication in Bujumbura and Harare.
+CREDITS: First scripts elaborated by Charles Fox and Sarah Antos for Bamako and then modified by Alex Chunet for easy and intuitive replication in Bujumbura and Harare.
 This analysis is currently being scaled up to other West African cities.
+An improved version of the methodology is currently being elaborated.

 The objective of this project was to see whether we could train a machine learning algorithm to classify building footprints by income bracket using a small sample of training data.